thiyagu-7/365-days-of-code/log.md

 Seems it is very different and have to pause on each amplifier and keep track of instuction pointer.
 This means I cannot really reuse Day 5's method

 Clash of code

+### Day 104, January 15, 2020
+* Resumed on stack explorer.
+Filtering by tags logic for *answers* API